Inn on the Park

 No analysis available

-I searched for references to hotel rental pool programs such as hotel-managed pooling, Hilton/Trump/Ritz-style pools, or similar arrangements and found none.
-The remarks describe legal short-term rental use, but not participation in a hotel pool program.
+I looked for hotel rental pool language such as hotel-managed programs, Hilton/Trump/Ritz-style pools, or similar arrangements and found none.
+Because STR is allowed but no hotel pool is mentioned, this remains false.

 No analysis available